dzmitry-dp/project_zero/README.md

 > Improve the algorithm of the module author.
 Write a program that guesses the number
 ## module_1
 > Answer questions about the proposed dataset
+## modile_2
+> Track the impact of student living conditions on their math grades